Efficient Regression in Metric Spaces via Approximate Lipschitz Extension: Technical background

-A spanner for a metric space $\X$ is defined by thinking of the metric space as a graph $G$ on the vertex set $\X$, which is the complete graph with edge-lengths corresponding to distances in $\X$.
+A spanner for a finite metric space $\X$ is defined by viewing the metric space as a complete graph $G$ on the vertex set $\X$, with edge-lengths corresponding to distances in $\X$.
 Doubling metrics are known to admit good spanners \cite{CGMZ05,HM06,GR08b}.
-We will use a specific variant described in Appendix \ref{sec:spanner}.
+We will use a specific variant described in Appendix~\ref{sec:spanner}.